russjr08/lemmy-stats-exporter/README.md

 - `config`
     - This is the file that holds all of your environmental variables, so that the `ExecStart` line isn't hideous.
 You need to edit these example values to the ones you used earlier during the test run.
     - Make the `/etc/lemmy-data-exporter` directory, then copy this file there.
 If you want the directory/name changed, edit the `EnvironmentFile` stanza in `lemmy-data-exporter.service` to match.
+    - Reminder: Any special-character values passed these variables may require a single-quote ('), systemd in theory shouldn't require this - but if you run into any issues with running the service, try wrapping the values in single quotes.

 Now, once those are all copied over, run `systemctl daemon-reload` in order to make systemd aware of the new units.
 You can then give it a try by running `systemctl start lemmy-data-exporter.service`, if it returns without an error then it most likely worked but you can verify by running `systemctl status lemmy-data-exporter.service` (it is normal for the "Active" state to say "inactive (dead)" since its being triggered by the timer, and isn't a long-living process).
 Assuming that went well, enable the timer (so that it runs automatically) with `systemctl enable lemmy-data-exporter.timer`.